inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 ..
 TODO neural network jo comprimise a ketto kozott

-The neural network error model is a good compromise between these two methods.
+The neural network based error model is a good compromise between these two methods.
 The idea is to create a large training dataset containing the channel parameters and outcomes of many receptions using symbol-level simulation, and use it to train the neural network.
 We use this neural network as the error model, which gives an estimation of the packet error rate for similar channel conditions in packet level simulations.

 .. .. note:: With this process, a neural network error model can be created for any wireless technology which has a symbol-level simulation model.